mjung5/mjung5.github.io/_posts/2021-10-02-Vignette-Blog-Post.md

 #### what was the most difficult part of the logic and programming?
 What I do differently in approaching a similar project in the future?

-In fact, I chose the COVID19 API because I was able to understand the data better than the other APIs, but the data from contacting the COVID19 API is mostly numerical.
+In fact, I chose the COVID19 API because I was able to understand the data better than the other APIs, but the data from the COVID19 API is mostly numerical.
 Therefore, I had to create categorical variables to complete the exploratory data analysis.
 Creating categorical variables was surprisingly difficult for me because simply cutting the data and making it as categorical variables didn’t give me much information.
 I ended up creating risk categories based on the confirmed cases and death rates.

 However, the criteria I used are subjective, and I did not incorporate the population numbers for each region when creating the criteria.
 For